jgranstrom/sass-extract/README.md

 ##### Global variables

-A global variable is accessible from anywhere withint that file, as well as from files that `@import` the file where the variable is declared.
+A global variable is accessible from anywhere within that file, as well as from files that `@import` the file where the variable is declared.
 A variable is considered global when it is declared outside of any selector, or if the annotation `!global` is included after the variable expression.

 ```scss
 // styleA.scss